-Incident Procedures 1.
-Depending on when reported (immediate vs delayed report), TTUHSC will refer victim to medical care as appropriate.
-2. TTUHSC will assess immediate safety needs of victim.
-3. TTUHSC will provide the victim with a written explanation of the victim's rights and options.
-4. TTUHSC will provide victim with referrals to on- and off-campus mental health providers.
-5. TTUHSC will assist victim with contacting police if victim requests.
-6. TTUHSC will provide written instructions on how to apply for Protective Order.
-Sexual Assault 7.
-TTUHSC will provide written information to victim on how to preserve evidence.
-8. TTUHSC will assess need to implement emergency removal and/or protective measures.9.
-TTUHSC will provide mutual "No Contact" directive to parties involved if deemed appropriate.
-10. TTUHSC will provide a copy of the policy applicable to Sexual Assault to the victim and inform the victim regarding time frames for inquiry, investigation, and resolution.
-11. TTUHSC will inform the victim of the outcome of the investigation, whether or not the accused will be administratively charged, and what the outcome of the hearing 12.
-TTUHSC will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for reporting Sexual Assault or for assisting in the investigation.
-1. Depending on when reported (immediate vs delayed report), TTUHSC will refer victim to medical care as appropriate.
-Stalking TTUHSC will assess immediate safety needs of victim.
-3. TTUHSC will provide the victim with a written explanation of the victim's rights and options.
-4. TTUHSC will provide victim with referrals to on- and off-campus mental health providers.
-5. TTUHSC will assist victim with contacting police if victim requests.
-6. TTUHSC will provide written instructions on how to apply for Protective Order.
-7. TTUHSC will provide written information to victim on how to preserve evidence.
-8. TTUHSC will assess need to implement emergency removal and/or protective measures.
-9. TTUHSC will provide mutual "No Contact" directive to parties involved if deemed appropriate.
-10. TTUHSC will provide a copy of the policy applicable to Stalking to the victim and inform the victim regarding time frames for inquiry, investigation, and resolution.
-11. TTUHSC will inform the victim of the outcome of the investigation, whether or not the accused will be administratively charged, and what the outcome of the hearing is.
-12. Depending on when reported (immediate vs delayed report), TTUHSC will refer victim to medical care as appropriate.
+- Depending on when reported (immediate vs delayed report), TTUHSC will refer victim to medical care as appropriate. - TTUHSC will assess immediate safety needs of victim. - TTUHSC will provide the victim with a written explanation of the victim's rights and options. - TTUHSC will provide victim with referrals to on- and off-campus mental health providers. - TTUHSC will assist victim with contacting police if victim requests. - TTUHSC will provide written instructions on how to apply for Protective Order. - TTUHSC will provide written information to victim on how to preserve evidence. - TTUHSC will assess need to implement emergency removal and/or protective measures. - TTUHSC will provide mutual "No Contact" directive to parties involved if deemed appropriate. - TTUHSC will provide a copy of the policy applicable to Stalking to the victim and inform the victim regarding time frames for inquiry, investigation, and resolution. - TTUHSC will inform the victim of the outcome of the investigation, whether or not the accused will be administratively charged, and what the outcome of the hearing is. - Depending on when reported (immediate vs delayed report), TTUHSC will refer victim to medical care as appropriate.